Mega-Fi/megafi-docs/landing/docs/dex/pools.md

 ## Pool Statistics

-Each MegaPool displays key metrics:
+Each Pool displays key metrics:

 **Total Value Locked (TVL)**: Combined value of both tokens in the pool.